Alcohol consumption in Ireland

 The HRB (Health Research Board) notes that it is likely that patterns of drinking and heavy alcohol consumption may be more problematic in Ireland compared with other countries with similar per capita consumption due to our high number of abstainers.

-• Alcohol consumption among under 18s in Ireland
+Alcohol consumption among under 18s in Ireland

-According to international Health Behaviour in School-aged Children (HBSC) SURVEY HBSC data, alcohol is the substance most used by 15-year-olds.
+According to International Health Behaviour in School-aged Children (HBSC) SURVEY HBSC data, alcohol is the substance most used by 15-year-olds.
 59% of 15-year-olds have ever drunk alcohol compared with 28% for cigarette-smoking and 13% for cannabis use.

-One‑in-five adolescents, on average, experienced drunkenness at least twice in their life in 2017‑18, in 26 OECD countries.
+One in five adolescents, on average, experienced drunkenness at least twice in their life in 2017‑18, in 26 OECD countries.

 The 2019 ESPAD (European Schools Project on Alcohol and other Drugs), is a cross-sectional survey of substance use among 99,647 students aged 15–16 years in 35 countries in Europe, reported that 79% of schoolchildren had drunk alcohol at least once by the time they were aged 16 years, and almost one-half (47%) reported drinking alcohol in the last month.
 To date, Ireland has participated in seven data-collection waves that have been conducted across 39 countries in Europe.
 In the Irish 2019 data-collection wave, a total of 1949 students aged 15-16 years old (born in 2003) from a random sample of post-primary schools completed a questionnaire on issues including alcohol use, cigarette smoking and e-cigarette use, cannabis and other illegal drug use, gambling, gaming, and internet use.
-Schoolchildren in Ireland reported a lower rate of lifetime alcohol use (73%) than the ESPAD average (79%) and a lower rate of last month alcohol use (41% in Ireland) than the ESPAD average (47%).
+Schoolchildren in Ireland reported a lower rate of lifetime alcohol use (73%) than the ESPAD average (79%) and a lower rate of last month’s alcohol use (41% in Ireland) than the ESPAD average (47%).
 However, rates of reporting being drunk in the last month were higher in Ireland (16%) than the ESPAD average (13%).
 Increased alcohol use was associated with lower parental education levels and lower parental monitoring, as well as with truancy, lower school grades, and peer alcohol use.
 The reasons given most frequently for using alcohol were to make social gatherings more fun (49%) and to help respondents “to enjoy a party” (48%).

 A study published in the Lancet analysed data from 195 countries and territories from 1990 to 2016 to investigate adolescent health and well-being.
 The study found that Ireland had the third highest level in the world of female adolescent HED (or binge drinking) in the last year (61%) and the fourth highest level of male adolescent HED (59%).